nathants/s4/readme.md

 ## what

-an s3 cli [compatible](https://github.com/nathants/s4/blob/master/tests/test_server.py) storage cluster that is cheap and fast, with data local compute and efficient shuffle.
+an s3 cli compatible storage cluster that is cheap and fast, with data local compute and efficient shuffle.

-use this for maximum performance processing of ephemeral data, with durable inputs, outputs, and checkpoints going to s3.
+use this for processing ephemeral data, with durable inputs, outputs, and checkpoints in s3.

 ## how

-a ring of servers store files on disk placed via consistent hashing.
+a ring of servers store files on disk.

-a single metadata controller per server orchestrates out of process operations for data transfer, query, and compute.
+a metadata controller on each server orchestrates out of process operations for data transfer and local compute.

-a thicker client allows the metadata controller to be thinner.
+a cli client coordinates cluster activity.

 ## non goals